 Iowa State University Extension & Outreach - Civil Rights Plan

-As a recipient of federal funds and educational institution, Extension and Outreach's state staff and county staff must comply with federal laws which prohibit discriminatory behavior in the various roles we serve in as educators, coworkers and providers of programs and activities.
-As educators, Extension and Outreach staff must provide an educational environment free of barriers to participation on the basis of sex (Title IX, Education Amendments of 1972).
-As employers or coworkers, Extension and Outreach staff must maintain a workplace free of discriminatory behavior (Title VII, Civil Rights Act of 1964).
-As a recipient of federal funds, Extension and Outreach staff must serve all Iowans equally regardless of race, national origin, and color (Title VI of the Civil Rights Act of 1964).
+As a recipient of federal funds and educational institution, ISU Extension and Outreach's state staff and county staff must comply with federal laws which prohibit discriminatory behavior in the various roles we serve in as educators, coworkers and providers of programs and activities.
+As educators, ISU Extension and Outreach staff must provide an educational environment free of barriers to participation on the basis of sex (Title IX, Education Amendments of 1972).
+As employers or coworkers, ISU Extension and Outreach staff must maintain a workplace free of discriminatory behavior on the protected bases of race, sex, religion, national origin, and color (Title VII, Civil Rights Act of 1964).
+The Age Discrimination in Employment Act also prohibits discrimination on the protected basis of age (40 years or older).
+As a recipient of federal funds, ISU Extension and Outreach staff must serve all Iowans equally regarding the same bases as listed above in Title VII (Title VI of the Civil Rights Act of 1964).

-Extension and Outreach is a recipient of federal funds and a public entity and falls within the scope of two landmark pieces of civil rights legislation, the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 ("ADA").
-As employers and coworkers, Extension and Outreach staff must maintain a workplace free of discrimination on the basis of disability and provide reasonable accommodations for employees with disabilities (Sections 503 of the Rehabilitation Act of 1973) and (Title I of the ADA).
-As providers of programs, Extension and Outreach staff must serve all Iowans equally in providing programs and activities (Section 504 of the Rehabilitation Act of 1973) and (Title I of the ADA).
-Extension and Outreach staff also must strive to ensure website accessibility (Section 508 of the Rehabilitation Act).
+ISU Extension and Outreach also falls within the scope of two landmark pieces of disability rights legislation, the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 ("ADA").
+As employers and coworkers, ISU Extension and Outreach staff must maintain a workplace free of discrimination on the basis of disability and provide reasonable accommodations for employees with disabilities (Sections 503 of the Rehabilitation Act of 1973) and (Title I of the ADA).
+As providers of programs, ISU Extension and Outreach staff must serve all Iowans equally in providing programs and activities (Section 504 of the Rehabilitation Act of 1973) and (Title I of the ADA).
+ISU Extension and Outreach staff also must strive to ensure website accessibility (Section 508 of the Rehabilitation Act).